isabella232/Bitcamp-Serverless/week3/homework/issues/displaydata.md

    <p> anger: ${emotion.anger}</p>

    `;
-   // Finish for other data types using the same format (ie. ${emotion.contempt}, and etc)
+   // Finish for other data types using the same format (i.e. ${emotion.contempt}, and etc)
    ```

 4. Now that we have our emotion data, we need to calculate valence.
 Valence is the measurement of happiness or positivity in a song.
 For example, if a song is sad and depressing, it will have a lower valence and vice-versa.
 If you want a more detailed explanation, check out this post [here](https://community.spotify.com/t5/Content-Questions/Valence-as-a-measure-of-happiness/td-p/4385221#:~:text=In%20Spotify%27s%20API%20is%20something%20called%20Valence%2C%20that,low%20valence%20sound%20more%20negative%20%28sad%2C%20depressed%2C%20angry%29.).